-To apply please fill in the form below and send it to us.
+To apply for permission, fill in the form below and send it to us.

-For sodium nitrite control operations on feral pigs on any land not administered by the Department of Conservation, a permission is required from the EPA.
+Permission is required for sodium nitrite control operations on feral pigs on any land not administered by the Department of Conservation (DOC).

-To request a permission be granted, please use the application form below and send it to the EPA.
+To request a permission be granted, fill in the application form below and send it to us.

 Vertebrate Toxic Agents (VTAs)

-If you are undertaking a pest control operation that requires the use of certain vertebrate toxic agents (VTAs), you may need a permission from the Department of Conservation (DOC) and/or the Public Health Unit (PHU) of the local District Health Board.
+If you are undertaking a pest control operation that requires the use of certain VTAs, you may need a permission from the Department of Conservation and/or the Public Health Unit (PHU) of the local District Health Board.

 If you are using a VTA that requires a permission from the PHU, you will need to make an application on the approved application form, available from the Ministry of Health.